 Step 2: State the Exegetical Summary of the Text

-However, the summary statement is related to your first discovery, the “presenting issue.”
+However, the summary statement relates to your first discovery, the “presenting issue.”
 So, how do we locate and state the “exegetical summary” of the passage before us?

 Read the Map

-Map reading in the military involves identification of major geographic features and plotting the most efficient way to the goal.
+The military’s map reading involves identifying major geographic features and plotting the most efficient way to reach the goal.
 Similarly, the Bible teacher is “map reading” the Holy Text within the Bible.
 Read the thoughts of a fellow Bible teacher as she identifies the major features of the Text:

 Aha!
-Here is the issue that Paul is dealing with in 1 Timothy 1: ‘False teachers and the dangerous threat their teaching poses for Ephesus.’
-I can see this “geographic features” of the Text as I follow the ‘contour’ of the Text—I see logical thought process, I read of Paul’s examples, I see the consequences, dangers; and and I note literary features on the landscape: literary device, idiosyncrasies, place, and time.
-As I read and pray I am also seeing ‘a bigger picture’ emerge before me.
-I can, now, identify both a presenting issue and a response unfolding before me.
+Here is the issue that Paul deals with in 1 Timothy 1: ‘False teachers and the dangerous threat their teaching poses for Ephesus.’
+I can see these “geographic features” of the Text as I follow the ‘contour’ of the Text—I see the logical thought process, I read Paul’s examples, I see the consequences and dangers; and I note literary features on the landscape: literary device, idiosyncrasies, place, and time.
+As I read and pray, I see ‘a bigger picture’ emerge.
+I can now identify a presenting issue and a response unfolding before me.
 I prayed some more.
-‘Lord, help me to know the meaning of Your Word in 1 Timothy, so that I can declare Your Word to others.’
+‘Lord, help me to know the meaning of Your Word in 1 Timothy so that I can declare Your Word to others.’
 So, connect the issue and the response.
-I am able to, now, state this in a complete sentence.
+I am able to state this in a complete sentence now.
 This passage is about . . .”